 Setting Up the Prospectus Examination

 An oral examination is scheduled to test the proposal and the student’s capacity to undertake it.
-Once the Sponsor believes that the prospectus is ready for examination, he or she, in consultation with the student, will submit to the Executive Officer for approval the names of four appropriate and willing faculty members to serve on the examination committee.
+Once the Sponsor believes that the prospectus is ready for examination, they, in consultation with the student, will submit to the Executive Officer for approval the names of the appropriate and willing faculty members to serve on the examination committee.

 The Sponsor (not the student) will arrange the date and time with the committee and then notify the Assistant Program Officer who will arrange a room.
 The Assistant Program Officer will notify the student and the committee regarding these arrangements.
 The prospectus must be circulated at least one week prior to the examination.